New contract, old problems for Pep: Familiar foes Mourinho & Son bring Man City crashing back down to Earth | Goal.com

-New contract, same old problems for Pep: Familiar foes Mourinho & Son bring Man City crashing back down to Earth
+New contract, same old problems for Pep: Mourinho & Son bring Man City crashing back down to Earth

 The news that Manchester City fans have long been craving arrived this week when it was announced that manager Pep Guardiola had signed a two-year contract extension, prompting an understandable outpouring of positivity.